 A service order is a mechanism to demonstrate medical necessity for a service and is based upon an assessment of the beneficiary's needs.
-A signed service order must be completed by the physician, a physician assistant, or nurse practitioner, according to their scope of practice.
+A signed service order must be completed prior to or on the first day that Medically Monitored Intensive Inpatient Services are provided.
+The service order must be completed by a physician, physician assistant, nurse practitioner, or licensed psychologist according to their scope of practice.
 A service order is valid for the episode of care.
-Medical necessity must be revisited, and service must be ordered based on episode of care if multiple episodes of care are required within a twelve (12) month period.
+Medical necessity must be revisited, and service must be ordered based on episode of care, if multiple episodes of care are required within a twelve (12) consecutive month period.